How to Develop a Sense of Wonder for God and His Work

 - 2012 20 Nov

-Editor's Note: The following is a report on the practical applications of Margarter Feinberg's new book, Wonder Struck: Awaken to the Nearness of God (Worthy Publishing, 2012).
+Editor's Note: The following is a report on the practical applications of Margaret Feinberg's book, Wonder Struck: Awaken to the Nearness of God (Worthy Publishing, 2012).

 God is constantly offering us wonderful glimpses of His presence with us in our world.
 Yet, too often, we don’t notice because we’re so preoccupied with the details of our lives that we don’t look beyond them to what God is showing us.

 If your focus has shrunk down to just trying to get through each day, it’s time to enlarge your perspective so you can enjoy an abundant life that’s filled with wonder.
 Here’s how you can develop the sense of wonder that God wants you to enjoy:

 Pray for wonder.
 Ask God to reveal more about Himself and His work in the world to you, and to give you a greater ability to notice what He wants to show you.